-A stage adaptation of the classic British sitcom Only Fools and Horses, co-written by Paul Whitehouse, is set to open in London's West End at the Theatre Royal Haymarket in 2019.
+A stage adaptation of the classic British sitcom Only Fools and Horses, co-written by Paul Whitehouse, which is now in London's West End at the Theatre Royal Haymarket.

 First broadcast on the BBC in 1981, Only Fools and Horses was the quintessential British comedy show.
 Starring David Jason as South London market trader Derek ‘Del Boy’ Trotter and Nicholas Lyndhurst as his younger brother Rodney, the Peckham brothers spent their lives trying to get rich quick with a number of schemes devised through their company, Trotters Independent Trading Co.
 Their yellow three-wheeler Reliant Regal is an icon and can be spotted on the odd road across Britain if you’re lucky…